Since 2017

 Step 8

-9. Pour half of the rinsed rice into the bowl of the pressure cooker, directly onto the vegetables, without mixing the contents.
+9. I pour half of the rinsed rice into the bowl of the pressure cooker, directly onto the vegetables.
+I don't stir – the pilaf is cooked in layers.

 Step 9

-10. Now place all the meatballs on the rice in the multicooker-pressure cooker bowl.
+10. I place all the prepared meatballs on the layer of rice in a single layer, spreading them evenly over the surface.

 Step 10